Mario Melchiot: Rennes

 In August 2006, Melchiot joined French outfit Rennes on a one-year contract.
 He scored his first goal for the club in a Coupe de la Ligue Round of 16 tie against Ligue 2 club Libourne-Saint-Seurin.
 He endeared himself to the Rennes faithful when he scored his first league goal for the club in a 2–0 win over fierce rivals Nantes.
 Melchiot's contract with Rennes lasted until the summer of 2007.

 Wigan Athletic

 Melchiot joined Wigan Athletic on a free transfer on 15 June 2007.
 On 24 July 2007, he was given the Wigan captaincy, following the departure of his compatriot Arjan de Zeeuw.
 He became a fan-favourite at the JJB Stadium, and made Latics history when he became the first Wigan player to play in a major international tournament by coming on for the Netherlands against Romania at the UEFA Euro 2008 tournament.
-He made over 100 appearances for Wigan during his three years at the club.
+He made 101 appearances for Wigan during his three years at the club.